 But even with the best of intentions, planning, and preparation, occasional disagreements arise between REALTORS® and their clients and customers.
-Hilton Head Area Association of REALTORS® provides members and their clients and customers a vehicle to economically expedite ethics complaints and or arbitration requests without going to court.
+Hilton Head Area REALTORS® provides members and their clients and customers a vehicle to economically expedite ethics complaints and or arbitration requests without going to court.

-An ethics complain charges that a REALTOR® has violated an Article(s) of the Code of Ethics.
+Ethics complaint charges that a REALTOR® has violated an Article(s) of the Code of Ethics.

 An arbitration request involves a dispute over entitlement to a monetary transaction.